Buy dried yellowroot and other wild herbs at Payne Mountain Farms.

 Slippery elm is considered a good herbal remedy for eczema.
 Make an herbal paste from dried, powdered leaf and a little water.
 Apply and leave on for one hour.
 Rinse and gently pat dry three times a day.

-Calendula or pot marigold is another effective remedy for eczema and is an excellent moisturizer.
+Calendula is another effective remedy for eczema and is an excellent moisturizer.
 Apply as ointment or lotion.
-Many times tea tree oil and witch hazel can help.
+Many times tea tree essential oil and witch hazel can help.
 Some herbalists recommend jojoba oil and morning sunshine.
 Elder leaves and aloe vera are also known to be good for healing eczema.
 Other remedies include bathing in baking soda, adding cranberry juice to the diet, and applications of zinc sore-throat spray.

 Turmeric may also be used in the treatment of eczema.
 Take capsules daily for six weeks and condition should improve.